SimonMaghiar/FreeRTOS_NUCLEO_F446RE_Projects/README.md

 Notes:

 The UART interrupt priority must be set equal or lower than configMAX_SYSCALL_INTERRUPT_PRIORITY because we will be using FreeRTOS APIs inside of it.
+Since configMAX_SYSCALL_INTERRUPT_PRIORITY is set to 5, we can use interrupt priority equal to 5 up to 15 but we can't use priority lower than 5.